jasmina-dzurlic/hogtie/README.md

 ## class project for hackers class (in development)

 ### Description of project goal:
 This program will detect instances of horizontal gene transfer (HGT) along an evolutionary tree.
+It will return inferred HGT gene sequences, their gene trees (possibly), and will map the HGT events along the larger input phylogeny.

 ### Description of the code:
 To identify HGT, this program will use a combination of *k-mer*- and phylogenetic-based methods.
 This will use packages like"